The Complete Guide to Diamond Color Scale

 All Other Diamond Shapes: F-H Grades.

-All Diamond Shapes: F-H Grades.
+All Diamond Shapes for Halo: F-H Grades.

 Let’s take a closer look by examining the two Diamond Color charts below.
 The same nine diamonds are displayed on the right side and the left side of the chart.
 On the right, the nine diamonds are face down and arranged in order by Color.
 On the left, the order has been randomized.